nurulmac11/laravel-todo/README.md

 # Advanced todo example laravel 10 and vuejs 3

-In this project I'm demonstrating an advanced todo example with users, jwt auth, todo groups, dockerization and server with nginx also I have used vuejs composition api to get familiar.
+In this project I'm demonstrating an advanced todo example with users, jwt auth, todo groups, dockerization and server with nginx also I have used vuejs composition api to get familiar with it.

 ## Getting Started